贫贱不能移

 Modern Relevance

-In today’s materialistic society, this proverb is often invoked to:
+In today’s materialistic society, this proverb is often used to:

 - Encourage ethical behavior in business